zwets/unfasta/README.md

 #### Comply with BLAST practices

-@@@TODO@@@ stick with the BLAST recommendations for FASTA header lines, sequence identifiers and sequence data.
+Stick with the BLAST recommendations for FASTA header lines, sequence identifiers and data, as outlined in the [Web BLAST page options online help](http://blast.ncbi.nlm.nih.gov/blastcgihelp.shtml), and the [NCBI Sequence Identifier specification as hidden in the bottom drawer of a locked filing cabinet stuck in a disused lavatory with a sign of the door saying "Beware of the Leopard"](http://www.goodreads.com/quotes/40705-but-the-plans-were-on-display-on-display-i-eventually), a copy of which I managed to find in [Table 5](http://ncbi.github.io/cxx-toolkit/pages/ch_demo#ch_demo.T5) in the [Examples and Demos chapter](http://ncbi.github.io/cxx-toolkit/pages/ch_demo) of the [NCBI C++ Toolkit Handbook](http://ncbi.github.io/cxx-toolkit/).[\*\*](#footnotes).

 #### Requirements for filters